StarManTheGamer/poly-newdocs/docs/index.md

 The entire documentation is open source; you can access it right now!

 You can contribute to our documenting efforts by creating a pull request on [our GitHub repository](https://github.com/Polytoria/Docs).
 Feel free to add working examples or clarifications where needed.

+## Credits

+The Polytoria Scripting documentation site is powered by [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+If you are having any issues with the site, consider contributing to the Material for MkDocs project.